AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/unstoppable-community-grant-program.md

 ### Successful project

-If a project independently attracts enough ASTR from community stakers to reach or maintain Tier 2 in dApp Staking without relying on the UCG allocation the grant is automatically terminated.
+If a project independently attracts enough ASTR from community stakers to reach or maintain Tier 2 in dApp Staking without relying on the UCG allocation, the grant is automatically terminated.

 The dApp is considered self-sustaining, and the UCG stake is unstaked and returned to the Community Treasury, allowing new projects to benefit from the program.